sap-tutorials/Tutorials/tutorials/cp-cf-processvisibility-enhancebusinessscenario/cp-cf-processvisibility-enhancebusinessscenario.md

 ---
 title: Enhance Your Business Scenario for a Deployed Workflow
-description: Enhance your business scenario by adding status, phases, performance indicators, and attributes from workflow to track and analyze business process.
+description: Enhance your business scenario by adding status, phases, performance indicators, and attributes for the workflow to track and analyze business process.
 auto_validation: true
 time: 15
 tags: [ tutorial>beginner, topic>cloud]